U.S. soldier is detained in Russia, officials confirm

 The U.S. has long been trying to secure the release of two other Americans who it considers to be wrongfully detained in Russia.

-Paul Whelan, a former Marine, has been imprisoned in Russia since 2018 on espionage, which the U.S. and his family have said are sham charges.
+Paul Whelan, a former Marine, has been imprisoned in Russia since 2018 after he was accused of spying, which the U.S. and his family have said are sham charges.
 He was sentenced to 16 years in prison in 2020.

 Wall Street Journal reporter Evan Gershkovich was jailed in March 2023 on espionage charges, which the U.S., his family and employer all insist are baseless.
 He is awaiting trial.